Angel (Kirsty MacColl song)

-"Angel" is a song by British singer and songwriter Kirsty MacColl, released in 1993 as the lead single from her fourth studio album Titanic Days.
+"Angel" is a song by British singer and songwriter Kirsty MacColl, released on 6 December 1993 as the lead single from her fourth studio album, Titanic Days.
 It was written by MacColl and produced by Steve Lillywhite.
 For its release as a single, "Angel" was remixed with additional production by Gregg Jackman.
 The song reached number 87 in the UK Singles Chart and number 26 on the US Billboard Modern Rock Tracks chart.

 Background

 Speaking to Melinda Newman of Billboard, MacColl said of the song: "It's a euphoric song.
 It's kind of a feeling of being protected.
 It makes me feel better when I hear that one."
 The artwork on the single's sleeve is from the 1989 painting "Guardian Angel" by Holly Johnson.

 Critical reception

-On its release, Music & Media commented, "The holiday season will last a little longer with this folk song in a Christmas atmosphere.
+Upon its release, Music & Media commented, "The holiday season will last a little longer with this folk song in a Christmas atmosphere.
 Traditional instruments and the modern rhythm track are living in perfect harmony."
-Andrew Hirst of the Huddersfield Daily Examiner picked "Angel" as the newspaper's "single of the week" and praised it as a "Kirsty is one of Britain's top songstresses with the voice to match.
+Andrew Hirst of the Huddersfield Daily Examiner picked "Angel" as the newspaper's "single of the week" and wrote, "Kirsty is one of Britain's top songstresses with the voice to match.
 Starts with mournful bagpipes and then gets better and better.
 Sincere, sensitive, honest – in short, first-rate."
+Jane Downing of the Sunday Sun awarded a 5 out of 10 rating and commented, "I used to like Kirsty MacColl but she seems to have lost it in recent years."